MrQR-me/docs/FormBuilder/formbuilder.md

 ---
 ---
 # **MrQR** Form Builder Addon

-MrQR
-{: .label .label-purple }

-MrQR
+The
+**MrQR**
 {: .text-purple-000 }

-The  **MrQR** Form Builder is included when you purchase an Additional Site. and enable you to duplicate sample forms to your new site, Edit the sample Form and create, Edit and duplicate your own MrQR Forms.
+Form Builder is included when you purchase an Additional Site. and enable you to duplicate sample forms to your new site, Edit the sample Form and create, Edit and duplicate your own MrQR Forms.
 {: .no_toc .text-delta }